 - + Follow

-Freshly passed out from the Textile Design discipline at National Institute of Design, India, I have a keen knack for deconstruction and the 'busy-ness' and subtlety in the imperfect and uneven.
-Applying the techniques of weaving, dyeing, printing, and often combining them to create something 'different' has always been a driving force.
+A graduate of the Textile Design discipline at National Institute of Design, India, I have a keen knack for deconstruction and the subtlety in the imperfect and uneven.
+Applying the techniques of weaving, dyeing, printing, embroidery, and often combining them to create something ‘different’ has always been a driving force.

 The five and a half month long project at Weavers Studio was focused primarily towards contemporary and commercially viable woven textiles, exploring various yarns, weaving techniques, textures, concepts and looks based on specific market studies, colour trends, season preferences, etc.